albanm/node-libxslt/README.md

   - use asynchronous by default it will be kinder to your main event loop and is pretty fast anyway.
   - use synchronous only if you really want the highest performance and expect low concurrency.
   - of course you can also use synchronous simply to reduce code depth.
 If you don't expect a huge load it will be ok.
+  - DO NOT USE synchronous parsing if there is some includes in your XSL stylesheets.

 Environment compatibility
 -------------------------